vkharge/CKA/docs/02-Core-Concepts/07-Kube-Scheduler.md

 #### kube-scheduler is responsible for scheduling pods on nodes.
 - The kube-scheduler is only responsible for deciding which pod goes on which node.
 It doesn't actually place the pod on the nodes, thats the job of the **`kubelet`**.

+   kubelet creates the POD on the node.

   ![kube-scheduler1](../../images/kube-scheduler1.PNG)

 #### Why do you need a Scheduler?
+- The schedular decides on which nodes the pods should be placed on based on different criterias:
+   - PODS with different resource requirements
+   - You may have unique nodes dedicated for certian type of applications

+- So how does this schedular assigns this PODS?
+  The schedular looks at each POD and tries to find best node for it

+  - First it filters the nodes best on the POD requirements
+  - Out of the remaining nodes, which node will be selected by schedular.
+    Basically schedular ranks the nodes to identify the best fit for the POD, it uses a priority function to assign a score to the node on a scale from 0 to 10.
+    For example, schedular calculates the amount of resources would be free after the placing the POD on the node.
+    In our case, it will be 2 and 6
+    So last node gets better rank and schedular select last node for placing the POD

   ![kube-scheduler2](../../images/kube-scheduler2.PNG)

 ## Install kube-scheduler - Manual